gr-grey/proto1/_posts/2023-04-08-my-first-marathon.md

 5. The cliché is right, it's about the journey, not destination.
   - Here's what I hope to remember about the run:
         - The cherry blossom was beautiful along side Schulkyll.
 The pedals were flying and dancing in the wind as my friend and I ran by.
-It reminded me of a very old Chinese video game called "仙剑奇侠传", when the heroine dies at the end (spoilers), the cherry blossoms flew all over the screen.
+It reminded me of a very old Chinese video game called "仙剑奇侠传", when the heroine dies at the end (oops, spoiler alert), the cherry blossoms flew all over the screen.
         - My roommate's banana at 16mi tasted amazing.
         - The water from the fountain at 23mi tasted incredible.
         - After more than 5 hours of running, I finally got home, and celebrated with a small hot meal, some coffee and a no-fun-keto snack bar.
 Then I put on warm clothes and fuzzy socks, sat down and wrote this thing as my futile effort to capture life's good but rare moments like this.